Are you a pediatrician or family practice physician interested in continuous learning and professional development?

 The discrepancies between the rates tell us that providers are missing opportunities to administer the HPV vaccine.
 Because these vaccines can be administered on the same day, to increase HPV vaccine rates, providers should recommend all three vaccines “in the same way and on the same day.”

-To encourage better dialogue with parents about the importance of the HPV vaccine, physicians that participate in the HPV MOC will receive a resource toolkit adapted from evidenced-based information from CDC and the American Academy of Pediatrics and developed by the Indiana Immunization Coalition.
+To encourage better dialogue with parents about the importance of the HPV vaccine, physicians that participate in the HPV MOC will receive a resource toolkit adapted from evidenced-based information from the CDC and the American Academy of Pediatrics and developed by the Indiana Immunization Coalition.

 For additional information about The HPV: Don’t Wait.
 Vaccinate!
 Project including completion criteria and fees, or to register, visit our HPV MOC guide.